Smartsheet vs Airtable for Project Management 2026: Which One Actually Works for Your Business?

 For traditional project management in 2026, Smartsheet wins.
 The Gantt features, dependency tracking, compliance credentials, and resource management make it the stronger tool for anyone running structured, deadline-driven projects — and it's not particularly close on those specific criteria.

-The honest answer most comparison articles won't give you: if your team is primarily doing project management in the traditional sense — timelines, deliverables, dependencies, resource allocation — go with Smartsheet.
+The honest answer most comparison articles avoid: if your team is primarily doing project management in the traditional sense — timelines, deliverables, dependencies, resource allocation — go with Smartsheet.
 If you're building a custom operational system and project management is one of several use cases you need to support, go with Airtable.

-And if neither feels quite right?
-Monday is worth a serious look for teams that want Airtable's visual appeal combined with more structured PM features than either tool delivers at the mid-tier price point.
+But if neither feels quite right?
+Monday is worth a serious look for teams that want Airtable's visual appeal combined with more structured PM features than either tool delivers at mid-tier pricing.

 FAQ